Estimating non-linear functionals of trawl processes: Estimating non-linear functionals of trawl functions

 \item Let $Z$ be as in Theorems \ref{CLT_Phin} and \ref{CLT_Lambdan_hatLambdan}.
 From Remark \ref{integrability_C2_pq}, it follows that for every $0\leq s\leq t$

-Therefore, by Kolmogorov's criterion, we deduce that $Z$ has $\lambda$-Hölder continuous paths for every $\lambda<1.$ \item We are able to show that in the limiting case $p\wedge q=1$ -- recall that when this is not the case, in general, $\Lambda^{n}(g)$ is not consistent -- the sequence $\sqrt{n\Delta_{n}}(\Lambda^{n}(g)-\Lambda(g))$ is tight on $\mathcal{D}([0,T])$ but we were not able to identify its limit.
-However, we believe that, just as in the case $g(x)=x^2$, the limit process is Gaussian but no longer centred. \item The lower bound in \eqref{eq:restriction_windows_thm}, which depends on the memory of $X$, is to prevent that the tail $\int_{N_n\Delta_{n}}^{\infty}g(a(s))\mathrm{d}s$ dominates the asymptotics.
+Therefore, by Kolmogorov's criterion, we deduce that $Z$ has $\lambda$-H\"older continuous paths for every $\lambda<1.$ \item We are able to show that in the limiting case $p\wedge q=1$ -- recall that when $p\wedge q<1$, in general, $\Lambda^{n}(g)$ is not consistent -- the sequence $\sqrt{n\Delta_{n}}(\Lambda^{n}(g)-\Lambda(g))$ is tight on $\mathcal{D}([0,T])$ but we were not able to identify its limit.
+However, we believe that, just as in the case $g(x)=x^2$, the limit process is Gaussian but no longer centred. \item The lower bound in \eqref{eq:restriction_windows_thm}, which depends on the memory of $X$, prevents the tail $\int_{N_n\Delta_{n}}^{\infty}g(a(s))\mathrm{d}s$ from dominating the asymptotics.
 Thus, unlike Theorem \ref{CLT_Phin} and the first part of Theorem \ref{CLT_Lambdan_hatLambdan}, the CLT for $\bar{\Lambda}^{n}(g)$ is no longer robust to long memory. \end{enumerate}

 \end{remark}